Ketones — The 6 Must-Knows

 Having ketones can indicate that your body needs more insulin.
 (Always monitor your blood sugar levels to know how much insulin you need.)
 If you have a build up of ketones, this can lead to Diabetic Ketoacidosis (DKA).
 Signs of DKA include moderate or large ketones, nausea, vomiting, abdominal pain, fruity or acetone (think nail polish remover) breath, rapid breathing, flushed skin, and lack of energy.
 If left untreated, it can lead to a serious and life-threatening diabetic coma or death.
 High levels of ketones are toxic to the body and if you’re experiencing these, you should seek out medical attention.

-3 – When should you check for ketones?
+3 – When and how should you check for ketones?

 You should be checked anytime your blood sugar is above 240 mg/dl (13.3 mmol/l) or any time you are sick.
 This includes any minor illness such as a cold.

 There are a few different ways to check for ketones, and there are positives and negatives for each method.
 The most reliable way of checking for ketones is by using blood ketone meters, which measure BHB (the primary ketone found when in DKA).
 The actual way that one uses a ketone meter is exactly like a blood glucose meter, since you are using a blood sample.
 These meters required typically cost between $30 and $60, and the test strips are upwards of $1 each.
 You can find these meters at Walmart or Amazon.

 You can also use breath ketone meters to measure acetone, a type of ketone that is found in breath.
 This method is convenient and only requires a one time purchase of a breath ketone meter.
 However, these meters are expensive, and can cost around $200.
 This might be economical if you are expecting to be regularly checking for ketones.